NelisG/spotify_most-played-songs_playlist_generator/README.md

-# spotify_most-played-songs_playlist_generator
+# Spotify top-tracks playlists
 This repository contains the Python code to automatically create or update your top-tracks playlists.
-Information on your top-tracks statistics is fetched from your Last.fm account.
-This data is used to generate your top-tracks playlists.
+Top-tracks statistics are fetched from your [Last.fm](www.last.fm) account.
+These statistics are then used to update your Spotify playlists.

-By default this code creates/updates the following three playlists:
+By default this code creates/updates the following three playlists on your Spotify account:
   * Top 10 | WEEK
   * Top 30 | MONTH
   * Top 50 | YEAR